zyang498/SI618_P1/README.md

 ![Figure 1](/Problem1.jpeg "Figure 1.
 2016Expenditures vs. householdIncome")

 From the above figure we can notice that there is a small but clear positive trend between these two variables.
 That means generally, we can say that higher household income results in higher educational expenditure.
 Besides, there are several outliers, like California, New York and Texas, which invest much more capital on education compared to other states.
 None of the three states, however, is in the highest income level.
+Though these three states "pull up" the overall regression line, we can still observe a slight positive relationship between these two variables.

 ### Problem 2: Does education investment result in high household income?
 To answer this question, I need to find the annual increase rate of the education expenditure of each states.
 Because different states have different population, social environment and history conditions, it is meaningless to compare the exact quantity of education expenditures.
 Hence, I compute the average annual increase rate of the education expenditure of each states as stated in the **Data Manipulation** section.
 I first compute the annual increase rates of each states from 1993 to 2016 and then I take the average of years.
 The statistic can be a normalized measurement of the expenditure investment of each states.
 Because the household income is the average income from 2011 to 2015, it is valuable to monitor the statistic range from 1993 to 2016--starting from about 20 years before 2011 and ending in about 2015.
 20 years are also the length of time a normal person needed to grow up and finally obtain a bachelor degree.
 I plot a graph of **the median household income of all the counties of each states vs. the mean expenditure increase rate of each states**.